 Directive - A Directive is a statement of performance expectation by an administrator and is not considered to be a form of discipline.
+After two years, at the request of the employee, a directive shall be appended with a notice that recency has expired.

-Districtwide Enrollment Recalculation - The process by which the district selects a certain time at the beginning of the school year (usually 10-15 student days after the beginning of a school year) to count the number of students actually enrolled and in attendance at each school.
+District-wide Enrollment Recalculation - The process by which the district selects a certain time at the beginning of the school year (usually 10-15 student days after the beginning of a school year) to count the number of students actually enrolled and in attendance at each school.
 The actual student count is then compared with the anticipated student count to determine if staff allocations need to be adjusted.
 Teachers at schools with student enrollments less than projected are relocated to schools with student enrollments greater than projected.
 Teachers are relocated based on seniority.
 Where the seniority dates are the same, the following sequence shall apply: contract type, degree, selection by lot.